 What about ETFs that track the European stock market?

-If picking individual stocks sounds too time-consuming or risky, ETFs (Exchange-Traded Funds) can be a great way to get broad exposure to European markets.
-They allow you to invest in dozens or even hundreds of companies at once at a very low cost.
+If picking individual European stocks sounds too time-consuming or risky, ETFs (Exchange-Traded Funds) are a great way to get broad exposure to European markets.
+They let you invest in dozens or even hundreds of European companies at once, at a very low cost and with one trade.

-Whether you’re looking to track a broad index like the STOXX Europe 600 or focus on a specific country or sector, there’s likely an ETF.
-ETFs are traded on stock exchanges just like regular shares and can be bought through most brokers that support European markets.
+Whether you’re looking to track a broad index like the STOXX Europe 600, focus on a specific region (Eurozone, UK, Switzerland), or zoom in on a particular country or sector, there’s likely an ETF for it.
+ETFs trade on stock exchanges just like regular shares and are accessible through most brokers that support European markets.

-Below, we will share ETFs for European investors (European-domiciled ETFs such as UCITS funds) and ETFs for non-European investors (US, India, Canada, and others).
+Below, we cover ETFs for European investors (European-domiciled UCITS funds) and ETFs for non-European investors (US-domiciled, accessible to investors in the US, parts of LATAM, and other non-EU regions).

 European ETFs for European investors

-Here are four popular European ETFs to consider (in order from the largest to the lowest assets under management – AUM):
+Here are four popular European ETFs to consider, in approximate order of size (Assets Under Management – AUM):

 - ISIN: LU0908500753